Replacing or Reissuing a Paper I Bond

 Note: Bonds that we replace or reissue will no longer be issued in paper form but, instead, will be issued as electronic bonds in TreasuryDirect.
 Instead of replacing the bond electronically, you can ask for your bond to be cashed.

-We need the following information before searching for the record of your bond:
+If your paper I bond is lost or destroyed, we need the following information before searching for the record of your bond:

 - Bond serial number -- If you don’t have the bond serial number, provide all of the following:

 - Specific month and year of purchase

 - Names, including middle names or initials